lab1092/blender-manual_ja/manual/interface/window_system/arranging_frames.rst

 To merge the current window with the one above it
 (in the picture the properties window is being merged "over" the Outliner), hover the mouse pointer over the window splitter.
-When the pointer changes to a cross, :kbd:`Lmb` click and drag up to begin the process of combining.
+When the pointer changes to a cross, :kbd:`LMB` click and drag up to begin the process of combining.
 The upper window will get a little darker, overlaid with an arrow pointing up.
 This indicates that the lower (current) frame will "take over" that darkened frame space.
-Let go of the :kbd:`Lmb` to merge.
+Let go of the :kbd:`LMB` to merge.
 If you want the reverse to occur, move your mouse cursor back into the original (lower) frame, and it will instead get the arrow overlay.

 In the same way, windows may be merged left to right or vice versa.

-If you press :kbd:`esc` before releasing the mouse, the operation will be aborted.
+If you press :kbd:`Esc` before releasing the mouse, the operation will be aborted.

 Changing window size
 ====================

-You can resize window frames by dragging their borders with :kbd:`Lmb`.
+You can resize window frames by dragging their borders with :kbd:`LMB`.
 Simply move your mouse cursor over the border between two frames until it changes to a double-headed arrow, and then click and drag.